intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 This partitioning process can be applied incorrectly or incompletely.
 Partitions may contain more user-identifying information than desired, or some information in a context may be more user-identifying than intended.
-Nevertheless, partitions can help improve the client's privacy posture when applied correctly.
+Nevertheless, partitions can help improve the client's privacy posture when applied carefully.

 Evaluating and qualifying the resulting privacy of a system or protocol that applies privacy partitioning depends on the contexts that exist and types of user-identifying information in each context.
 Such evaluation is